 In the past few years an innovative method has been developed to quickly identify microorganisms – MALDI-TOF-MS. The method is now established in the clinical field and has considerable potential for the drinking water sector.
 The great benefit is the speed of the method.
 If bacterial isolates are present, it only takes a short time (hours) to identify multiple isolates.
-In the event that indicator bacteria are detected, the rapid species identification can supply important information on the contamination source and evaluation on the same day as the findings.
+In the event that indicator bacteria are detected, the rapid species identification can supply important information on the contamination source on the same day as the findings.
 Consequently, boil water notices and a negative external image can be avoided and consumer faith in drinking water quality can be increased.
 Robust implementation of this methodology will therefore generate significant added value for the drinking water industry.

 The following questions shall be answered:

 - Is it possible to conclusively identify hygienically relevant microorganisms (E. coli, coliform bacteria, enterococci) from environmental samples using MALDI-TOF-MS?

 - Can pathogens that are relevant to drinking water (e.g. Campylobacter spp., Pseudomonas aeruginosa) be identified using MALDI-TOF-MS?

 - What impact do the cultivation conditions (growth phase, medium etc.) have on the identification results?